lttng/lttng-docs/contents/understanding-lttng/plumbing/lttng-sessiond.md

 pkill lttng-sessiond
 </pre>

-The default `SIGTERM` signal will terminate it cleanly.
+The default `SIGTERM` signal terminates it cleanly.

 Several other options are available and described in
 <a href="/man/8/lttng-sessiond" class="ext"><code>lttng-sessiond</code>'s manpage</a>